Generalizing Graph Neural Networks on Out-Of-Distribution Graphs: The Proposed Method

-Hence, DiffPool layer is permutation invariant. \end{proof} After proving the permutation invariant property of single graph, we then illustrate the theoretical results for the semantic alignment of learned high-level representation across graphs. \begin{myTheo} \textbf{Semantic Alignment of High-level Variables.} Given any two graphs $G_i=(\mathbf{A}_i, \mathbf{F}_i)$ and $G_j=(\mathbf{A}_j, \mathbf{F}_j)$, the semantic space of high-level representations $\mathbf{H}_{i,}$ and $\mathbf{H}_{j,}$ learned by a series of shared DiffPool layers is aligned. \end{myTheo} \begin{proof} WL-test~\citep{leman1968reduction} is widely used in graph isomorphism checking: if two graphs are isomorphic, they will have the same multiset of WL colors at any iteration.
-GNNs could be viewed a continuous approximation to the WL test, where they both aggregate signal from neighbors and the trainable neural network aggregators is analogy to hash function in WL-test~\citep{zhang2018end}.
+Hence, DiffPool layer is permutation invariant. \end{proof} After proving the permutation invariant property of a single graph, we then illustrate the theoretical results for the semantic alignment of learned high-level representation across graphs. \begin{myTheo} \textbf{Semantic Alignment of High-level Variables.} Given any two graphs $G_i=(\mathbf{A}_i, \mathbf{F}_i)$ and $G_j=(\mathbf{A}_j, \mathbf{F}_j)$, the semantic space of high-level representations $\mathbf{H}_{i,}$ and $\mathbf{H}_{j,}$ learned by a series of shared DiffPool layers is aligned. \end{myTheo} \begin{proof} WL-test~\cite{leman1968reduction} is widely used in graph isomorphism checking: if two graphs are isomorphic, they will have the same multiset of WL colors at any iteration.
+GNNs could be viewed as a continuous approximation to the WL test, where they both aggregate signal from neighbors and the trainable neural network aggregators is an analogy to the hash function in WL-test~\cite{zhang2018end}.
 Therefore, the outputs of GNN module are exactly the continuous WL colors.
-Then the embeddings value between any two graphs in the same layer will be in the same WL color space.
-The color space would represent a semantic space.
-Hence, the semantic meaning of each column of the learned assignment matrices $\mathbf{S}_i^{(l)}$ and $\mathbf{S}_j^{(l)}$ of graphs $G_i$ and $G_i$ would be aligned, e.g., the $k$-th column would represent carbon ring structure in all molecule graphs.
+The outputs of GNN layers or the WL color of nodes would represent their structural roles~\cite{zhang2018end}.
+For example, the output assignment matrix of the pooling GNN module in Diffpool layer $\mathbf{S}^{(1)}\in \mathbb{R}^{n_0\times n_1}$ could be interpreted as the structural roles of $n_0$ input nodes with respect to the $n_1$ clusters of layer 1.
+Through the assignment matrix $\mathbf{S}^{(1)}$, it will aggregate the nodes with similar structural roles into the clusters with the same index.
+Hence, the semantic meaning of each column of the learned assignment matrices $\mathbf{S}_i^{(l)}$ and $\mathbf{S}_j^{(l)}$ of graphs $G_i$ and $G_j$ would be aligned, e.g., the $k$-th column would represent carbon ring structure in all molecule graphs, which act as the scaffold structural role in molecule graphs.
 Due to the permutation invariant property of DiffPool layer, according to Eq. (\ref{Eq:F1}), the input graph with any node order will map its carbon ring structure signal into the $k$-th high-level representation, i.e., the $k$-th high-level representation of $\mathbf{H}_{i, (k-1)d:kd}$ and $\mathbf{H}_{j, (k-1)d:kd}$.
 Hence, the semantic meaning of $\mathbf{H}_{i,.}$ and $\mathbf{H}_{j,.}$ is aligned. \end{proof}